Fifth Third Bancorp Earnings - Q1 2026 Analysis & Highlights

 • Financial Guidance and Outlook

-• Full-year average total loans expected in mid $170 billion range
+• Full-year average total loans expected to remain in the mid $170 billion range

-• Full-year noninterest income expected between $4.0 billion and $4.2 billion
+• Full-year noninterest income expected to be between $4.0 billion and $4.2 billion

-• Full-year noninterest expense expected $7.2 billion to $7.3 billion including $210 million of CDI amortization and $360 million of net expense synergies in 2026
+• Full-year noninterest expense expected to be $7.2 billion to $7.3 billion including $210 million of CDI amortization and $360 million of net expense synergies in 2026

 • Full-year adjusted PPNR, including CDI amortization, up approximately 40% over 2025

-• Expected to exit 2026 at or near profitability and efficiency levels consistent with 2027 targets
+• Expected to exit 2026 at or near the profitability and efficiency levels consistent with 2027 targets

 • Full-year net charge-offs expected between 30 basis points and 40 basis points

-• Second quarter average loans of $178 billion to $179 billion
+• Second quarter average loans expected to be $178 billion to $179 billion

-• Second quarter NII projected at $2.2 billion to $2.25 billion with NIM expanding another 3 to 5 basis points
+• Second quarter NII projected to be $2.2 billion to $2.25 billion with NIM expanding another 3 to 5 basis points

-• Second quarter noninterest income expected $1 billion to $1.06 billion
+• Second quarter noninterest income expected to be $1 billion to $1.06 billion

-• Second quarter noninterest expense expected $1.87 billion to $1.89 billion
+• Second quarter noninterest expense expected to be $1.87 billion to $1.89 billion

-• Second quarter net charge-offs expected 30 to 35 basis points
+• Second quarter net charge-offs expected to be 30 to 35 basis points

 • Approximately $30 billion to $40 billion of notional exposure that could be moved out the curve as rate environment outlook changes